BRAVO68WEB/rusty-alternatives/README.md

 - [eza](https://github.com/eza-community/eza) - A modern alternative to ls
 - [ruffle](https://github.com/ruffle-rs/ruffle) - A Flash Player emulator written in Rust
 - [wasmtime](https://github.com/bytecodealliance/wasmtime) - A lightweight WebAssembly runtime that is fast, secure, and standards-compliant
-- [diem](https://github.com/diem/diem) - Diem’s mission is to build a trusted and innovative financial network that empowers people and businesses around the world.

 ## License